nikhilraghava/nikhilraghava.github.io/_posts/2019-06-20-Rocket-Staging.markdown

 description: "Drop 'em if you don't need 'em"
 date: 2019-06-20 9:00:55 +0800
 categories: Space Exploration
-mathjax: true
 ---

 In my previous article, we concluded that the ideal rocket equation puts a limit on the fraction of the mass of the rocket we can devote to the structure of the vehicle and the payload.
 In other words, we want to make rockets as light as possible.
 An extreme example of an attempt to make a rocket as light as possible would be the SM-65 Atlas rocket.
 The Atlas boosters would collapse under their own weight if not kept pressurized with nitrogen gas in the tanks when devoid of propellants.
 The Atlas booster was unusual in its use of "balloon" tanks.
 The rockets were made from very thin stainless steel that offered minimal or no rigid support.
 It was pressure in the tanks that gave the rigidity required for space flight.
 In order to save weight they were not painted and needed a specially designed oil to prevent rust, this was the original use of WD-40 penetrating oil.

 {% assign imgs = "../../assets/images/atlas.jpg," | split: ',' %}
-{% include image.html images=imgs width="100%" caption="The Big Joe 1, ATLAS 10D rocket launched from Pad-LC-14 on September 9, 1959." %}<br class="img">
+{% include image.html images=imgs maxwidth="100%" caption="The Big Joe 1, ATLAS 10D rocket launched from Pad-LC-14 on September 9, 1959." %}<br class="img">

 In order to increase our payload capacity while keeping our rocket structurally sound, we want to have as high an exhaust velocity as possible, which means we want the temperatures and pressures in our combustion chamber to be as high as possible.
 We don't have metals which will tolerate long exposures to rocket exhaust, so we need to prevent the rocket nozzle from melting.